pantheon-systems/documentation/source/content/add-site-dashboard.md

 tags: [--]
 ---

-A Pantheon CMS site contains two components: code, and a CMS (Content Management System).
-When you create a site, you are creating both of these components in the Dev environment.
+A Pantheon CMS site contains three components: code, files, and a database containing the content and configurations of your CMS (Content Management System).
+When you create a site, you are creating each of these components in the Dev environment.
 Then, when you are ready, you will do the create your Test and Live environments.

 ## Create the Dev Environment